rpclib/rpclib/doc/pages/primer.md

 Anything that msgpack can process can be used as a parameter or return value for a bound function.
 In order to teach msgpack about your custom types, you need to use the `MSGPACK_DEFINE_ARRAY` or `MSGPACK_DEFINE_MAP` macros.

+!!! info
-TIP: The difference is that the array only contains the data values after each other, while the map also contains the names of the values.
+    The difference between the two macros is that the array only contains the data values after each other, while the map also contains the names of the values.
 The latter gives more flexibility, the former is more compact.

 In our mandelbrot example, we will want to send pixel data to the clients, so let's define a struct: